bresilla/roscon2025_workshop/exercises/ex-3.md

 ## Measuring the latency

-To mesure the benefit of shared memory, we will first measure the latency of the points cloud publication with the default configuration.
+To measure the benefit of shared memory, we will first measure the latency of the points cloud publication with the default configuration.

 1. Run the router:
    `just router`